farleyknight/dive-vscode-extension/docs/details.md

 5. **For new versions**:
    - Update the `version` in package.json
-   - Run `vsce package` again to create a new VSIX file with the updated version
+   - Run `vsce package --skip-license` again to create a new VSIX file with the updated version